 Step Up Step Down

-The focus of the program is to support youth in the transition home from an inpatient hospital stay (step down) and from community based support to manage a deterioration in mental health which, without intervention, will likely lead to an inpatient hospital admission or readmission (step up).
-The program provides short-term (up to 30 days) stabilization and intensive individualized treatment during the youth’s stay with an emphasis on youth and family recovery and skill building that will lead to a successful return home.
+The focus of the program is to support youth in the transition to home from an inpatient hospital stay (step down) and from community based support to manage a deterioration in mental health which, without intervention, will likely lead to an inpatient hospital admission or readmission (step up).
+The program provides stabilization and intensive individualized treatment during the youth’s stay (up to six months) with an emphasis on youth and family recovery and skill building that will lead to a successful return home.
 CHEO inpatient services have been operating at maximum capacity for several years now; half of the children and youth going to the CHEO emergency department are there seeking help for a mental health concern.

 How to access the program